FrancisBanville/ms_interpreting_probabilities/README.md

 webs, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of *observing* this interaction (@Catchen2023Missinga).
-For example, @Gravel2019BriElt used a dataset of local European food webs of willow-galling sawflies and their natural enemies depicting binary interactions, all referenced in space and time and consisting of similar species, to infer the probabilities of locally observing interactions between co-occurring species.
+For example, @Gravel2019BriElt used a dataset of local European trophic webs of willow-galling sawflies and their natural enemies depicting binary interactions, all referenced in space and time and consisting of similar species, to infer the probabilities of locally observing interactions between co-occurring species.
 This was achieved by situating local webs within